About this courseSkip About this course

 Week 2: Why does selection leave our bodies vulnerable?

-The basics of evolutionary theory in the context of how humans have evolved defenses against disease.
+We will continue to explore how humans have evolved defenses against disease.
 We consider how our species evolved in environments quite different from our modern world, and how this results in mismatches and tradeoffs in our health.

 Week 3: What can our evolutionary past tell us about our health in the present?